-Coco still get anxious in the car but she is getting better.
-We use a short leash attached to the seatbelt so she can’t move around and usually, she just chooses to lay down now.
+Coco still gets anxious in the car but she is getting better.
+We use a short leash attached to the seatbelt so she can’t move around and so she just chooses to lay down.
 She likes when the window is down so she can smell the fresh air coming in the window.
 I think with more practice, she will learn to enjoy the car rides.

 Coco’s ideal home is a house with a securely fenced yard and nice neighborhood to go for walks.
 Even though you don’t hear it often, her bark is very loud so I do not feel she would be a good candidate for apartments and townhouses.
 She likes children but due to her medical needs, the children should be at least 8 years old so they can understand that her diabetes is something that needs to be monitored.
-Coco sometimes gets tired or wants to be alone if her sugar levels are off.
+She cannot have treats or people food.
+Sometimes she just likes to lay around for the day if she isn’t feeling her usual peppy self.
+On those days, we just let her be sleepy and we hang around the house so she has company.
 She is a very respectful dog and requires a family who would be equally respectful of her.

 Coco lives with three other dogs and a cat.
 She is great with them.
 Gets along very well.
 No issues at all.
 She actually is using our dogs as guides.
 She follows them around so she knows where the walls and stairs and obstacles are.
 I feel like because of the loss of sight now though that you need to be a bit more careful when introducing new dogs to her.
 She seems to get anxious and her guard goes up.
 Once she feels safe and that the other animal is not a threat, she calms down again.
+Coco has met many dogs and as long as she is introduced properly, there is no issue at all.
 Coco requires a fair amount of time and attention.
 She thrives on routine and would prefer to be with people as much as possible.
 It is not her fault that this is progressing.
 She was neglected for too long.
 An owner who is committed to giving her insulin and looking after her health now will have a dog like no other.
 She is happy, loyal, loving, well behaved and pure joy to have around.